flashrom/flashrom/doc/how_to_add_docs.rst

 * We use CC-BY-4.0 license for documentation.
 * Writing style can be formal or informal, it's mostly up to you, the important thing is to make the text clear, readable and unambiguous.
-You can insert images if this really helps the readers to understand the instructions.
+* You can insert images if this really helps the readers to understand the instructions.
+Please try to target size 1024x768 and within 128Kb whenever possible.
 * Documentation should be relevant to either flashrom usage or flashrom development